EndPointCorp/end-point-blog/2024/07/using-docker-compose-to-deploy-a-multi-application-dotnet-system.md

 Nice.
 That's all it takes to set up the database.
 Now on to the applications.

-# Deploying the admin portal web app
+### Deploying the admin portal web app

 Like I mentioned before, our code base contains an admin portal web application.
 In order to deploy it, we need first to define an [image](https://docs.docker.com/guides/docker-concepts/the-basics/what-is-an-image/), which we'll do with a Dockerfile, and then add the configuration to run a [container](https://docs.docker.com/guides/docker-concepts/the-basics/what-is-a-container/) based on that image using Docker Compose.

 The image is a self-contained package that includes all the software that the application needs to run.
 It's like an executable program.
 One that can be run by Docker, instead of directly by the operating system.
 In order to build images, we use Dockerfiles.
-For this ASP.NET app, the Dockerfile will perform two main tasks: Specify how to build the app, and how to run it.
+For this ASP.NET app, the Dockerfile will perform two main tasks: Specify how to build the app and how to run it.
 Here's what a Dockerfile for the admin portal project could look like:

 ```dockerfile
 # ./Dockerfile.AdminPortal